 - United States Merchant Marine Academy, Kings Point

-- Be a graduate of one of the seven maritime academies:
+- Be a graduate of or in your senior year at one of the seven maritime academies:

-- Interview: MARGRAD applicants must receive the recommendation of a Coast Guard interview board, administered by three Coast Guard officers.
+- Interview: MARGRAD applicants must receive the recommendation of a Coast Guard interview board, administered by 3 Coast Guard Officers

 - Military Service:

-- Note 1: Commissioned officers separated or removed from active-duty from any service as a result of non-selection for promotion, extension, or integration may not apply for any Coast Guard commissioning program.
+- Commissioned Officers: who have been separated or removed from active duty from any service as a result of non-selection for promotion, extension, or integration may not apply for any Coast Guard commissioning program.

 - Physical (Medical): Must pass a commissioning physical (including):

-- Must be able to pass a physical fitness test and swim test prior to graduation from DCO school
+- Must be able to pass a Physical Fitness Test and Swim Test prior to graduation from DCO.

 - Test Score: There is no test score requirement for MARGRAD applicants